senbox-org/s1tbx/beam-python/src/main/resources/README.md

 1. use the BEAM Java API from Python, and to
 2. extend BEAM by *operator plug-ins* for EO data processing written in the Python programming language.

+It is worth mentioning that the `beam-python` module works with the standard *CPython*, so that any native Python extension modules such as `numpy` and `scipy` can be used.
 Before you read further you may have a look at the example code in

 1. `beampy-examples` for using the BEAM Java API from Python, and
 2. `beampy-operator-example` for extending BEAM by an operator plugin.